 Sooners named No. 2 seed, will host Cleveland State, Oregon and Boston University

-May 12—Oklahoma was named a No. 2 national seed for the NCAA tournament and will host a regional for the 13th season in a row.
+May 13—Oklahoma was named a No. 2 national seed for the NCAA tournament and will host a regional for the 13th season in a row.

 The Sooners will face Cleveland State, Oregon and Boston University in the Norman Regional starting on Friday and ending on Sunday.
 They'll play in the later game on Friday against Cleveland State at 8 p.m. on ESPNU.